You know those people who are such hard workers that seemingly everything they touch turns to gold?

 The more you learn about yourself and what you want, the easier it will be to get what you want.
 Most people chase the wrong things.
 This is true for life in general.

-1) DO NOT believe everything you see, hear, or read.
-A lot of it is exaggerated, wrong, blatantly false and deceiving.
+- Don’t believe believe everything you see, hear, or read.
+A lot of it is exaggerated and blatantly false.

-2) DO NOT constantly compare yourself to others.
+- Don’t constantly compare yourself to others.
 Do so to get inspiration and ideas, but not to paralyze you.
-The reason for our constant complains and insecurities is due to the continuous comparisons we make between our behind the scenes to other people’s highlight reels.
+The reason for our constant complaints and insecurities is the continuous comparisons we make between our behind-the-scenes to other people’s highlight reels.